emrgnt-cmplxty/fermi/docs/0.old/front-end/calling-smart-contracts.md

   1) Import `near-api-js` into your project
   2) Define the `signerAccountId` as an account that you own
   3) Setup your `keyStore` by pointing to your `.near-credentials` directory usually found under `/home/username`
-  4) Connect to Axion and interact with a smart contract by calling the `increment` method
+  4) Connect to Fermi and interact with a smart contract by calling the `increment` method
   5) Get the result of your interaction and send it to the console

 ```javascript